drivy/jobs/reliability/README.md

-# Drivy Reliability Challenge
+# Getaround EU Reliability Challenge (previously Drivy)

 Looking for a job?
-Check out our [open positions](https://en.drivy.com/jobs).
+Check out our [open positions](https://uk.getaround.com.com/jobs).
 You can also take a look at our [engineering blog](https://drivy.engineering/) to learn more about the way we work.

 ## Guidelines